viviancreates/tanda/README.md

 # Tanda

 ## Description
-The Tanda App is a Ruby on Rails application that allows users to set savings goals and track them collaboratively with friends and family, powered by cryptocurrency wallets.
-It is designed to promote financial accountability and transparency within groups.
+The Tanda App is a Ruby on Rails application that allows users to set savings goals and track them collaboratively with friends and family, promoting financial accountability and transparency within groups, powered by cryptocurrency wallets.

 ## PM To Do List and Board
 [Project Management Board](https://daily-glider-ca4.notion.site/TANDA-Project-Board-15689123f3bb80b5a8d7d169d15d795e?pvs=4)